Optimal Cox Regression Subsampling Procedure with Rare Events: Abstract

 \section{Abstract}

 Massive sized survival datasets are becoming increasingly prevalent with the development of the healthcare industry.
 Such datasets pose computational challenges unprecedented in traditional survival analysis use-cases.
+In this work we analyze the UK-biobank colorectal cancer data with genetic and environmental risk factors, including a time-dependent coefficient, which critically inflate the dataset size.
 A popular way for coping with massive datasets is downsampling them to a more manageable size, such that the computational resources can be afforded by the researcher.
 Cox proportional hazards regression has remained one of the most popular statistical models for the analysis of survival data to-date.
-This work addresses the settings of right censored and possibly left truncated data with rare events, such that the observed failure times constitute only a small portion of the overall sample.
+This work addresses the settings of right censored and possibly left-truncated data with rare events, such that the observed failure times constitute only a small portion of the overall sample.
 We propose Cox regression subsampling-based estimators that approximate their full-data partial-likelihood-based counterparts, by assigning optimal sampling probabilities to censored observations, and including all observed failures in the analysis.
-Asymptotic properties of the proposed estimators are established under suitable regularity conditions, and simulation studies are carried out to evaluate the finite sample performance of the estimators.
-Extensions to delayed-entry, time-dependent covariates, time-dependent coefficients and stratified analysis are also discussed and implemented.
-We further apply our procedure on UK-biobank colorectal cancer data with genetic and environmental risk factors.
+The suggested methodology is applied on the UK-biobank for building a colorectal cancer risk-predicition model, while reducing the computation time.
+Additionally, asymptotic properties of the proposed estimators are established under suitable regularity conditions, and simulation studies are carried out to evaluate the finite sample performance of the estimators.

 {\bf keywords:} A-optimal; Big data; L-optimal; Left-truncation; Loewner ordering; Optimal sampling; Rare events; Survival analysis.